Juanen100/Anaconda-Engine/README.md

 If you want to play the game just download it from [itch.io](https://ninja-muffin24.itch.io/funkin)

-If you want to contribute to the Engine go here (no link for now)
+If you want to contribute to the JSW Engine go here (no link for now)

 ## Credits / shoutouts